- What does Skillshare do?

 If you are looking for alternative courses and resources to learn product design, web development, or marketing, check out the following list.

-- Those interested in online learning platforms can also check out Udemy, Coursera, Simplilearn, and Pluralsight.
+- Those interested in online learning platforms can also check out Udemy, Coursera, Simplilearn, Pluralsight, Learn UX, Treehouse, and Learn@Forbes.
 People can use these popular education tools to develop or advance their current tech skills.

-- You can also check out Udacity and Springboard, which are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
+- You can also check out Udacity and Springboard.
+These are online educational platforms that students can use to brush up on the basics or advance their current tech skills.
 Read more about Udacity and Springboard in our reviews.

 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review of the program.